--
+FACT: There is enough fluoride in a tube of fluoridated toothpaste to actually kill a child!

+CHLORINE - is another iodine-disrupting halide.
+Yes, chlorine does kill many pathogens in our drinking water.
+However, it does have its dark side.
+Skin exposure to chlorine from swimming in a chlorinated pool, bathing or drinking city water leeches iodine from the thyroid gland.

+Think of it, every time you take a shower from the standard municipal water supply (especially here in the USA), the skin absorbs both chlorine and fluoride - which slowly poisons the thyroid gland.

+You should note that while water filters are readily available to eliminate chlorine from both your drinking and shower water, they are just about useless for filtering out fluoride.
+(The fluorine molecule is exceedingly small and much harder to trap.)

+BROMINE - is the third bad-guy in this story.
+Used in baked goods, breads, pastas, upholstery, plastics, medications, fire-retardants and soft drinks, bromine is an endocrine disrupter – and similar to fluoride in that it competes for the same receptors that are used to capture iodine, displacing iodine from your body.

+Potassium bromate is added to dough in order to make it more elastic, fluffy and white.
+Before bromating agents were added to our flours and pastas in the early 80’s, the substance of choice was… iodine!
+This is one of the untold scandals in our food industry, as bromine is banned from food in Europe and even China!

+BROMINE ACCUMULATES IN THE BODY

+“If the body has too much bromine and not enough iodine, thyroid hormone can be brominated instead of iodinated.
+Studies have shown that the breasts and other tissues that normally store iodine can accumulate bromine instead of iodine.”
+Dr. David Brownstein

+Doctors usually will order blood tests (Thyroid Panel) to see the levels of T3, T4 and TSH ( Thyroid Stimulating Hormone) circulating in your blood.
+If you have low levels of T4, and higher than normal TSH, that’s usually an indication of hypothyroidism.
+Your pituitary gland is producing more TSH - trying to stimulate the thyroid gland to produce more thyroid hormone.

-- Iodine is a necessary element needed by the body for the production of the thyroid hormone.
+Iodine is a necessary element needed by the body for the production of the thyroid hormone.
 Our bodies do not make iodine, but it is an essential part of the human diet.
 Fortunately, iodine is found in a variety of foods, with seafood offering the greatest doses.
 Fruits and vegetables offer significant quantities of the element except in areas where iodine is not present in the soil, including the Great Lakes, Appalachian and northwestern regions of the United States, as well as most of Canada.

 Fruits offer the least amount of iodine, lagging behind vegetables, meat, dairy and bread, which all have less than half the content found in seafood.
 Still, fruits grown in iodine-rich soils can prove beneficial, with certain types being especially potent with the element.
 The best fruits to eat are pineapple, coconut, strawberries, rhubarb, mango, dates, apricots and balsam apple.
 Strawberries provide more than 140 percent of the recommended daily amount (RDA).